stefzki/keyvalue_vagrant_machines/README.md

 vagrant destroy
 ```

-### simple-postresql
+### simple-riak

-This is a simple one machine Postresql setup.
-It uses a standard Ubuntu base-box and installs Postresql via puppet.
-Furthermore Postresql will be configured to run on 0.0.0.0 and a test database with read and write access for root will be created.
+This is a simple one machine Riak setup.
+It uses a standard Ubuntu base-box and installs Riak via puppet.
+Furthermore Riak will be configured to run on 0.0.0.0.

 Usage:
 ```
-cd simple-postgresql
+cd simple-riak
 vagrant up
 ```

-After this you can access Postgresql with your preferred SQL client on host postgresql01.local.
+After this you can verify that Riak is running by opening http://riak01.local:8098/riak/test.

 To shut down the vagrant images use: